 What is the ratio of applications to places?

-The ratio is about four girls to every one place; 360-380 apply each year.
+The ratio is about five girls to every one place; we had 450 applicants in 2012 and offered 84 places.

 How many girls transfer over from your Junior School?